 Community Build Playground

 The Community Built Playground opened in Liberty Park in 2012.
 This giant space includes a separate area for smaller children and just about everything a kid could want in a playground.
-Within picnic facilities nearby, a 2-mile paved walkway along the Cumberland River, a Dog Park, wildlife, a stocked fishing pond and plenty of large, open spaces for Frisbee, soccer or kite flying, you can easily spend most of your day here.
+Within picnic facilities nearby, a two-mile paved walkway along the Cumberland River, a Dog Park, wildlife, a stocked fishing pond and plenty of large, open spaces for Frisbee, soccer or kite flying, you can easily spend most of your day here.